-This course serves as a senior capstone experience for students in their senior year.
-This course will include a comprehensive examination and self-reflections on their educational experiences as they transition into their occupational pursuits.
-This class is not transferable from any other institution.
-2:0:2
+This core course serves as the capstone experience for students in their senior year.
+This course will include professional development for employment or graduate studies, creation of a professional portfolio, completion of a comprehensive exam, and a reflection upon the degree program.
+This course is not transferable from another institution.
+3:0:3